Skip to content

 What it does

-Enforces the use of new for following builtins: Object, Array, ArrayBuffer, BigInt64Array, BigUint64Array, DataView, Date, Error, Float32Array, Float64Array, Function, Int8Array, Int16Array, Int32Array, Map, WeakMap, Set, WeakSet, Promise, RegExp, Uint8Array, Uint16Array, Uint32Array, Uint8ClampedArray, SharedArrayBuffer, Proxy, WeakRef, FinalizationRegistry.
+Enforces the use of new for the following builtins: Object, Array, ArrayBuffer, BigInt64Array, BigUint64Array, DataView, Date, Error, Float32Array, Float64Array, Function, Int8Array, Int16Array, Int32Array, Map, WeakMap, Set, WeakSet, Promise, RegExp, Uint8Array, Uint16Array, Uint32Array, Uint8ClampedArray, SharedArrayBuffer, Proxy, WeakRef, FinalizationRegistry.

 Why is this bad?